parklab/SCAN2/README.md

 gunzip *.gz
 ```

-Download dbSNP **common variants**.
+### dbSNP **common variants**
 dbSNP build 147 (common variants only) was used in the publication.
+It is critical to use the database of **common variants**; the full dbSNP often intersects with somatic mutations and will cause reduced sensitivity.
 Instructions for generating the required tribble index are provided at the bottom of this page.
 ```
 wget https://ftp.ncbi.nih.gov/snp/pre_build152/organisms/human_9606_b151_GRCh37p13/VCF/common_all_20180423.vcf.gz
 gunzip common_all_20180423.vcf.gz
 # Create Tribble index (see bottom of this page)
 ```
+This VCF can be filtered to match build 147 (used in Luquette et al. 2022).
+Each line contains a dbSNPBuildID=XXX tag; simply filter for XXX <= 147.

-Download SHAPEIT's haplotype reference panel.
+### SHAPEIT's haplotype reference panel
 ```
 wget https://mathgen.stats.ox.ac.uk/impute/1000GP_Phase3.tgz
 wget https://mathgen.stats.ox.ac.uk/impute/1000GP_Phase3_chrX.tgz